arvidjohansson83/Modular_Trading_Architecture/docs/index_module.md

 - volatility‑dependent edges
 - premarket vs open market dynamics

-The module is only expanded when a pattern repeats consistently across multiple years of data.
+The module is only expanded when a pattern repeats **consistently across multiple years of data**.

 ---